daiaventureira/the-shoppies/README.md

 # The Shoppies

-In this web app you can search for movies from IMBD API and nominate up to 5 movies.
+In this web app you can search for movies and save up to 5 of your favorites movies.

 ## Functionalities